Who Qualifies for Digital Literacy Funding in Manitoba

 Summary

-Those working in Non-Profit Support Services and located in Manitoba may meet the eligibility criteria for this grant.
+Those working in Arts, Culture, History, Music & Humanities and located in Manitoba may meet the eligibility criteria for this grant.
 To browse other funding opportunities suited to your focus areas, visit The Grant Portal and try the Search Grant tool.

 Explore related grant categories to find additional funding opportunities aligned with this program: